 Samphire Hoe is home to 3 native species of reptiles – adder, common lizard and slow worm -, all protected under the Wildlife and Countryside Act (1981).

-The three species of cold-blooded animals play a vital role in Samphire Hoe’s ecosystem functioning through controlling insect and rodent population numbers.
+The three species of reptiles play a vital role in Samphire Hoe’s ecosystem functioning through controlling insect and rodent population numbers.